 Health data relevant to a programme in which you are enrolled (e.g. Breast Screening, Immunisation, Diabetes) may be sent to the PHO or the external health agency managing this programme.

 Other uses of health information

 Health information which will not include your name but may include your National Health Index Identifier (NHI) may be used by health agencies such as the District Health Board, Ministry of Health or PHO for the following purposes (as long as it is not used or published in a way that can identify you):

 - monitoring service quality, and

-My health information may be used for health research, but only if this has been approved by an Ethics Committee and will not be used or published in a way that can identify me.
+Your health information may be used for health research (but only if this has been approved by an Ethics Committee and will not be used or published in a way that can identify you).

-Except as listed above, I understand that details about my health status or the services I have received will remain confidential within the medical practice unless I give specific instruction.
+Except as listed above, you understand that details about your health status or the services you have received will remain confidential within the medical practice unless you give specific instruction.

 7:30AM - 5PM